NFL Network: Transition to ESPN

-On August 5, 2025, the NFL announced an agreement with ESPN Inc. to acquire NFL Network, RedZone, and NFL Fantasy for an undisclosed amount, pending regulatory approval.
+On August 5, 2025, the NFL announced an agreement with ESPN, Inc. to acquire NFL Network, RedZone, and NFL Fantasy for an undisclosed amount, pending regulatory approval.
 Under the deal, the NFL would acquire a 10% equity stake in ESPN as part of the sale, and NFL Network and RedZone would be included in the forthcoming ESPN over-the-top streaming service.
-Selected games would also be transferred from ESPN's NFL package to NFL Network, which would continue to carry at least seven exclusive games per season.
-Disney has projected that the sale would be completed by late-2026 as a "best case" scenario.
+Disney projected that the sale would be completed by late-2026 as a "best case" scenario.

+On January 31, 2026, government regulators approved the deal, with the agreement closing shortly thereafter.
+NFL Network employees were announced to officially become ESPN employees in April.
 At the time of the deal, the NFL Network was available in roughly 44 million homes.

+The first on-air impact of the acquisition occurred in March 2026, when ESPN began to move selected United Football League games to NFL Network.
+In May 2026, the schedule announcement special for the 2026 season was a SportsCenter special simulcast with ESPN, rather than an NFL Network-produced broadcast as it was in the past.
+In an interview on The Dan Patrick Show following the schedule release, NFL Network personality Rich Eisen stated that he didn't know if this was an indication that ESPN planned to cut NFL Network studio programs that competed directly with its own, but that he had received assurances that programming such as NFL GameDay Morning (which competes with ESPN's Sunday NFL Countdown) and coverage of events such as the NFL Draft and Draft Combine would be unaffected by the merger.
+However upon the 2026 season, ESPN did cut the edition of NFL GameDay prior to Monday Night Football, replacing it with a simulcast of Monday Night Countdown.